 options must be set before instantiating Kiip if being used.

-deviceId is available to set in the options parameter when instantiating the Kiip Web SDK.
+longitude is available to set in the options parameter when instantiating the Kiip Web SDK.
 Here is an example:

 There are a few limitations for a Kiip instance:

 - There cannot be more than one Kiip instance per page.

 - Attempting to instantiate Kiip with a new